eugenewebdevs/giving-a-talk/meetup.md

 "Beginning in October, members of select groups will be charged a small fee to reserve their spot at events.
 The event fee can be paid by members or organizers can cover the cost of events to make it free for members."

-"“The payment change is a small test with a few groups.
+"The payment change is a small test with a few groups.
 Currently organizers pay to manage their groups and we’re exploring ways to reduce this cost.
-There will not be significant payment changes in the near term and we’ll provide notice about any future changes.”"
+There will not be significant payment changes in the near term and we’ll provide notice about any future changes."

 This would be a $2 fee per RSVP on meetup.com